 Step by Step Car Cleaning Tips

-- Find the out of place item.
-The second sweep of the car should be for things that belong in the house, such as receipts to file, extra shoes, jackets and supplies.
+Step 2: Find the out of place items.
+The second sweep of the car should be for things that belong in the house, such as receipts to file, extra shoes, jackets, and supplies.
 Collect these into the second bag and set them aside.

-- Find a place for everything.
-The final sweep will be to identify & collect all the things that makes sense to keep in your vehicle.
+Step 3: Find a place for everything.
+The final sweep will be to identify & collect all the things that make sense to keep in your vehicle.
 These will be organized into 2 piles.

-- Identify the larger items that will be kept in the car, but aren’t needed on a daily basis.
-This includes items such as: Cleaning supplies, windshield wiper fluid, extra towels, water bottles and emergency gear.
+Pile 2: Identify the larger items that will be kept in the car, but aren’t needed on a daily basis.
+This includes items such as Cleaning supplies, windshield wiper fluid, extra towels, water bottles, and emergency gear.
 Place all of these things in your larger car organizer in the back seat or cargo area.

-- Time to vacuum.
+Step 4: Time to vacuum.
 This is one of the fastest ways to make your car look clean.
 You’d be surprised how big of an improvement this makes in your car interior’s appearance.
 If you notice stains on the carpet after vacuuming, try using a little window cleaner to lift the stain.
-Spray the area and let it set for 5 minutes, then blot the stain with a clean cloth.
+Spray the area and let it sit for 5 minutes, then blot the stain with a clean cloth.

-- Wipe down the interior.
-Using paper towels or a clean cloth, wipe down the dash, car seats and other interiorsurfaces.
+Step 6.
+Wipe down the interior.
+Using paper towels or a clean cloth, wipe down the dash, car seats and other interior surfaces.

 And that’s it.
 If done on a regular basis it should take more than 20-30 minutes to bring your car back to a neat and orderly state.
 Happy Driving!